ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 Starting at 2nd level, you gain one Arcane Sphere whenever one of the following happens to you:
 * You deal arcane damage to an enemy with a mage ability or spell from the mage list
-* You lose at least 4 mana points by being target of the mana burn or detonate mana spells or absorbing damage via the mana shield spell.
-If absorbing damage by the mana shield spell, you gain one Arcane Sphere for each 4 mana points lost this way.
+* You lose at least 8 mana points by being target of the mana burn or detonate mana spells or absorbing damage via the mana shield spell.
+If absorbing damage by the mana shield spell, you gain one Arcane Sphere for each 8 mana points lost this way.
 * You suffer an attack from another Mystic Blast or similar ability (usually called Mystic, Fire, Arcane, or Shadow Blasts), unless it is fel damage (in which case you do not gain a sphee).
+___
 This applies once per spell.
 Arcane Spheres may be used to empower your abilities.
-Arcane Spheres may be spent for the following.
+Arcane Spheres may be spent for the following:
-* Augmenting Arcana.
-Deal 1 additional point of arcane damage per damage dice with mage spells and abilities that deal arcane damage.
+* *Augmenting Arcana.* Deal 1 additional point of arcane damage per damage dice with mage spells and abilities that deal arcane damage.
 This can be spent after rolling for damage, and applies once per spell.
 This does not stack with similar abilities.
-* Mana Circulation.
-You may substitute 1 Arcane Sphere for 1 mana point (cannot reduce mana point loss beyond 1) for effects that consume mana (such as spells or mana burn and similar effects).
+* *Mana Circulation.* You may substitute 1 Arcane Sphere for 2 mana points (cannot reduce mana point loss beyond 1) for effects that consume mana (such as spells or mana burn and similar effects).
+___
 You may have a maximum number of spheres equal to 2 plus your Proficiency bonus, and they remain for one hour after being acquired.